 Job done: music, sound effects.

-It was a pleasure and an honour to work with the guys from Fresh Games.
-Their attention to details is legendary - some sounds went through more than 10 revisions before they were accepted!
-Not to mention the ingame track ;) But yeah, the end result was worth it.
+It was a pleasure and an honor to work with the team at Fresh Games.
+Their attention to detail is legendary - some sounds went through more than ten revisions before they were accepted!
+Not to mention the in-game track ;) But in the end, it was totally worth it.

-Fun fact: the jingle "Mega match!" is actually my voice sent through a vocoder.
+Fun fact: the jingle "Mega match!" is actually my own voice processed through a vocoder.

 Zombie Road Trip (c) 2013 by Noodlecake Studios Inc